-As a mission-critical user, you need to keep your communication device(s) charged and ready to go at all times.
-There’s no room for running out of battery in critical situations.
+As a mission-critical user, you do not want your devices to run out of battery in critical situations.
 But what do you need to know about battery life before bringing smartphones or hybrid devices into professional use?
-Below are the five essential things you’ll want to consider.
+What are the most important smartphone battery requirements?
+There are five essential things you’ll want to consider.

 1. How can batteries be kept powered up?